 - Alternative textbook format, i.e., available computer software, enlarged print, digital textbooks.

 - Utilization of the Lindamood-Bell ® approach to learning (this program is fee-based).

-- The Mentor Advantage Program’s customized professional tutoring hours available as requested (this program is fee-based)
+- The Mentor Advantage Program’s customized professional tutoring hours are available as requested (this program is fee-based).

 - Peer-Based Tutoring is an all-campus service, not limited to students with learning disabilities.

 - Study Groups: Peer-led study groups may be organized for some classes not covered by the Walk-In Tutoring Program.
 If students need help for a class in a department not listed on the Walk-In Tutor schedule, they contact the Tutor Supervisor.
 The Tutor Supervisor works with the professor who teaches the class to organize a study group for the class.
 Study group times and locations will be announced in the class.
 This is an all-campus service.

 Each student who is enrolled in the Learning Center foundational services for students with diagnosed disabilities will have the opportunity to meet with a Comprehensive Advisor on a weekly basis.
 Many of our students tell us the Comprehensive Advisor relationship is key to making the transition to college life; our first-year students have described the Comprehensive Advisor as an “anchor.”